BrianHee/courseshare/README.md

 # 🤔 About

-Courseshare is a full-stack web application for creating online courses and tutorials with an intuitive user interface.
+Courseshare is a full-stack web application for creating and distribution online courses and educational material with an intuitive user interface.

 <p align='center'><img src='https://www.courseshareapp.com/static/media/example2.2db144ba.png' width='300'/></p>

 # 🤘 Motivations

 As we have plunged ourselves into an at-home lifestyle in response to the ongoing pandemic, many of us have inevitably become reliant on techonology for many of our communicative needs.
-The intentions behind creating Courseshare were to provide an educational platform that allows for effortless creation and dsitribution of educational material that would otherwise be difficult under quarantine circumstances.
+The intentions behind developing Courseshare were to provide an educational platform that allows for effortless production and dsitribution of educational material that would otherwise be difficult under quarantine circumstances.

 # 🧑‍💻 Demo